osohq/oso/docs/getting-started/policies/index.rst

 .. tip::

-    Try setting the ``POLAR_LOG`` environment variable before executing a polar query, to see a :doc:`trace </more/dev-tools/tracing>` of how the query is
+    Try setting the ``POLAR_LOG`` environment variable before executing a polar query to see a :doc:`trace </more/dev-tools/tracing>` of how the query is
     evaluated:

     .. code-block:: console